 To submit your gardening event to our staff, submit it using our contact form or send an email to firstname.lastname@example.org.

-Rain or shine, this market is open from 3-6 p.m. and features locally grown and produced vegetables, fruits and craft items.
-Look for free-range eggs, pickles, cheeses, and much more.
+Rain or shine, this market is open from 3-6 p.m. and features locally grown and produced vegetables, fruits, baked goods and craft items.
+Look for free-range eggs, pickles, cheeses and much more.
 SNAP EBT and Florida Organic Growers Fresh Access Bucks are accepted.
-For more information visit brevardcountyfarmersmarket.com or call 321-633-1702 ext.
+This is a pet-friendly market.
+For more information, visit brevardcountyfarmersmarket.com or call 321-633-1702 ext.
 238.